 Put them in your mouth and chew on them like bubble gum for 10 to 15 minutes at a time, two or three times per day, until your teeth aligners fit better.

 If you need to do any fine-tuning on the shape of your aligners, an emery board is your friend.
 You can use it to lightly file down any sharp or rough edges on your aligners.
 If there’s any excess material on your clear aligners, just use small scissors to cut it off, and then use an emery board to file the new edge.

-Lightly file down any rough edges with an emery board to make aligners more comfortable.
-Go easy on the filing, though.
-Aligners are meant to cover some of your gums, allowing us to get optimal turning force to straighten your teeth.
+Just keep in mind that you shouldn’t be filing too much.
+Teeth aligners are meant to cover some of your gums, allowing us to get optimal turning force to straighten your teeth.

-If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our SmileExperts right away at 800-688-0450.
-They can provide additional tips specific to your prescription to make your aligners easier to wear.
+If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our SmileExperts right away.
+They can provide additional tips specific to your treatment plan to make your teeth aligners easier to wear.

 “Clear aligners help give people the smile they always wanted without the pain and annoyance of regular braces,” Stephenson says.
 “Plus, without all the hassle of regular visits, we’re able to provide an easier, more affordable, convenient way for people to achieve the smile they always wanted.”

 And don’t forget that despite some temporary discomfort, the outcome of your smile journey will be worth it.